rehanayub10/MedHacks2020/README.md

-To run the main.py file:
+To install dependencies:

 ```
 pip install -U python-dotenv
 ```

-Then create a .env file inside the main directory, and add your API Key like this:
+Then create a file called ".env" inside the main directory, and add your API Key like this:
 ```
 API_KEY = 'YOUR API KEY'
 ```